1 of 2.

 Over the decades I’ve been on the internet, I’ve admired bloggers.

 It’s beautiful to write on one’s own platform about anything that interests you.
-Especially when that writing wouldn’t easily be accepted on a platform that already exists.
+Especially when that writing wouldn’t easily feel at home on a platform that already exists.

-But I’ve often felt like an outsider.
-That is, I never felt like a blogger myself.
+But I’ve never felt like a blogger myself.
 Why?
 Maybe because, despite admiring bloggers, I never felt like I would write about any of the same things they did, or in the same way, for whatever reason.

 *